 and can learn more about Ohio’s law by visiting the Ohio Department of Agriculture’s website at www.agri.ohio.gov/

-This “Law You Can Use” column was provided by the Ohio State Bar Association.
+This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by Dr. Mark J. Bamberger, Ph.D., J.D., The Mark Bamberger Co., LLC (offices in Tipp City, West Chester, Enon and Spring Valley, Ohio) with input from Michael L. Rodgers, Chief Legal Counsel at the Ohio Department of Agriculture, Reynoldsburg, Ohio.
 It was updated by Columbus attorney Sandra Horvath, 2015 chair of the OSBA Animal Law Committee.